21st CCLCSummer Enrichment program

 The Bridge Downeast offers a 21st Century Community Learning Center Summer Day Camp during July.
 Many students struggle to retain information learned during the school year.
 Our camp offers a way for students to continue to develop academic understanding while outside of the classroom.
 Campers go on weekly field trips, participate in art activities and STEM enrichment, and build friendships along the way.

-Please visit our Facebook Page to register.
+Please visit our Registration form to register.

 activitiesreasons to join us this summer